Your first and most effective defense against internet-based threats.

-If you do nothing else to secure your router, change the default password.
+If you do nothing else to secure your router, change the default administration password.
 Change it to be something long and strong.
 If your router supports it, a passphrase of three or more words might be ideal.

 The reason for this is quite simple: it’s a common gaping security hole.

 For many years, almost every router and access point from the same manufacturer was shipped with the same default password.
 For LinkSys, if your login is a blank username and a password of “admin”, as outlined in its manual, then anyone and everyone knows it.
-And anyone can log in to your router and undo any or all of the rest of the security steps we’re about to take.
+Anyone can log in to your router and undo any or all of the rest of the security steps we’re about to take.

 Then, any malware that takes advantage of the default passwords on routers can make changes without your knowledge.

-Fortunately, in recent years, most — though sadly, not all — router manufacturers have been getting smarter.
+Fortunately, in recent years, most — though sadly, not all — router manufacturers have gotten smarter.
 If the instructions that came with your router included checking a sticker on the actual router for the admin password, and that looks like a strong password, then the security hole is significantly smaller.
 Now only those people who can walk up to your router and look at that sticker can get in.

 I’d change the password anyway.